Parallel computations for Metropolis Markov chains with Picard maps: Numerical simulations

 Each coordinate process $t \to Y_i(t)$ is allowed to change state in the following direction: $S \to I \to R$.
 In particular the coordinate process changes its state from $S$ to $I$ according to an inhomogeneous Poisson process with rate $t \to \beta_0 \cI_t$ where $\beta_0>0$ and $\cI_t = \sum_{i=1}^M \ind(y_i(t) = I)$ is the total number of infected individuals at time $t$.
 The transition from $I$ to $R$ of each individual occurs according to an exponential random variable with rate equal to $\gamma_0>0$.
 The parameters $\beta_0$ and $\gamma_0$ are fundamental as they jointly determine the \emph{reproduction number} $R_0 = M \beta_0/\gamma_0$.
 See \cite{baily1975mathematical} for a thorough mathematical description of this model and its extensions.

 Let $d\le M$ be the total number of individuals that have been infected during the epidemic.
-We assume that the epidemic has originated with 1 initial infected individual and has been observed until the epidemic is extincted, that is, after the last infected infected individual has been removed.
+We assume that the epidemic has originated with 1 initial infected individual and has been observed until the epidemic becomes extinct, that is, after the last infected individual has been removed.

 As it is common for this class of models, we do not observe the infection times (i.e. when the coordinate process changes from $S \to I$) and we only observe the times where infected individuals change their state from $I$ to $R$.
-Hereafter, we denote by $x \in \RR^{d}$ the \emph{latent} space of infection times and by $x^\circ \in \RR^{d}$ with $x_i \le x^\circ_i, \, 1 \le i \le d$, the \emph{observed} removed times of the infected population.
+Hereafter, we denote by $x \in \RR^{d}$ the \emph{latent} vector of infection times and by $x^\circ \in \RR^{d}$ with $x_i \le x^\circ_i, \, 1 \le i \le d$, the \emph{observed} removed times of the infected population.
 We assume that $\gamma_0, \beta_0$ are unknown.
 The likelihood for $(\gamma_0, \beta_0)$ becomes tractable only when the infection times of each infected individual are known and is given by

 Here $k = \arg \min(x)$ is the label of the first infected individual, $t- = \lim_{s\uparrow t} s $ the left-hand limit and

 with $T = \max(x^\circ_1,x^\circ_2,\dots,x^{\circ}_d)$ and $\cS_t = \sum_{i=1}^M \ind(y_i(t) = S)$, is the total number of person-to-person units of infectious pressure exerted during the course of the epidemic, see \cite[Section 5]{neal2005case} for details of the likelihood and posterior measure in the set-up considered here.